jonlandonyt/MOTD-Monkey-Verse/README.md

-Sorry to everyone who got banned.
-Monkey Verse was hacked and on shutdown for a while but is now back!
-Now Its Christmas time in Monkey Verse, Its snowing everywhere!
-Its beginning to look a lot like christmas!
+Hello everyone, Monkey Verse was on Lockdown for a while but is now back!
+In this new update there is a new Banning System. and new stuff for moderators!
+Enjoy the new update everyone! (: